amrifaezeh/iprice/README.md

 # iPrice Selenium Test
-a sample selenium project case study using iPrice product and coupon page. this project demonstrate simple tests with certain target to validate, and also **BDD** tests with a scenario to follow.
+a sample selenium project case study using iPrice product and coupon page. this project demonstrates simple tests with certain target to validate, and also **BDD** tests with a scenario to follow.
 Moreover, it demonstrates how to validate http request through **http status code** that is useful for **API** testing and **Integration** testing

 > NOTE: I noticed that the iPrice class names are **minimized** so all the css selectors I wrote is without any usage of the class